trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 # Multiple choice questions

-Let's use GPT to solve an LSAT question!
+Let's use GPT to solve an LSAT[^1] question!

+[^1]:
+The LSAT (Law School Admission Test) is a standardized test used by law schools in the United States to assess the critical thinking and analytical reasoning skills of prospective students.

 Here is LSAT question: